 A paddle cable is probably already attached to your iambic paddle.
 If the plug is a 1/4" style you will need a 1/4" to 1/8" adapter in order to plug it into the K45.

-The keying jack on most transceivers is a 1/4" stereo phone type which normally accepts an iambic paddle input.
-Newer radios are now using an 1/8 key input jack.
-The K45 uses an 1/8" stereo output jack so you may or may not need an adapter.
-Don't forget to disable your radio's internal keyer and run it in straight key mode.
-A two wire connection will work 95% of the time, we recommended using a stereo connector leaving the ring unconnected.
-The ring connection is really only used to key an amplifier or activate an antenna changeover relay.
+The CW keying input jack on most transceivers is either a 1/4" or 1/8" stereo phone type which normally accepts an iambic paddle input.
+The K45 uses an 1/8" stereo output jack so you may be able to use a 1/8" to 1/8" inch cable.
+Otherwise you'll need a 1/4" to 1/8" plug adapter.
+You will need to disable your radio's internal keyer and run it in straight key mode.
+In almost all cases, the PTT output will not be used, we recommended using a stereo connector and disable the K45's PTT output.
+The PTT ring connection is really only used to key an amplifier or activate an antenna changeover relay.

 We offer an accessory cable kit that covers most setups which consists of two cables (1/8" stereo to 1/8" stereo) and one 1/4" to 1/8" adapter.
 One of the cable would be used for audio and the other for transceiver keying.
 The adapter, if needed, could be used on either the paddle cable or transceiver cable.

 The USB host cable is a USB A to USB Mini B type.
 You may already have one of these, if not we offer one at a very low price.